Shopping Links

 Plot Synopsis

-The movie starts off with a classic samurai battle, except everybody's favorite evil warlord starts mowing down the opposition with tanks and alien starfighters, and things go rapidly downhill from there.
+The movie starts off with a classic samurai battle, except everybody's favorite evil warlord starts mowing down the opposition with tanks and alien starfighters.
+Things go rapidly downhill from there.

-The plot, if you can call the string of gaping holes that compose the story a "plot," gives you the impression that it's the set up for some sort of ongoing story about Black Lion battling the evil mechanized hordes of Nobunaga.
-It's not, but it's not like anybody is going to care since the entire movie is composed of two things: Random and mostly nonsensical babbling that tries to explain why there are cyborgs running around in the Edo period, and a group of heroes trying to kill Jinnai in every way imaginable while getting cut into medium-sized chunks in the process.
+The plot, if you can call the string of gaping holes that comprise the story a "plot," gives you the impression that it's the set up for some sort of ongoing series about Black Lion battling the evil mechanized hordes of Nobunaga.
+It's not, but it's not like anybody's going to care since the entire movie is composed of two things: Random and mostly nonsensical babbling that tries to explain why there are cyborgs running around in the Edo period, and a group of heroes trying to kill Jinnai in every way imaginable while getting cut into medium-sized chunks in the process.
 And there isn't much of the babbling.

 In the dub, the acting is cheesy, the dialogue awkward at best, and the whole thing rather poorly slapped together, all of which actually add to Black Lion's appeal.
-The Japanese version has significantly better dialogue and acting (including Orikasa Ai as a compatriot of the hero), giving more emotional force to some of the unexpectedly deep characters, but on the flip side it also equals bad anime that's both less bad and less fun.
-This is one of those things that low-rent dubbing actually helps (unless, of course, the entirely serious characters actually make it funnier in your eyes).
+The Japanese version has significantly better dialogue and acting, including veterans Yasunori Matsumoto and Yuusaku Yara as the hero and villain, respectively, and Ai Orikasa as a compatriot of the hero.
+This gives more emotional force to some of the unexpectedly substantive characters, which does make it less bad overall.
+The problem is that it's still bad anime, just less fun--Black Lion is one of those things that low-rent dubbing actually helps (unless, of course, the entirely serious characters make it funnier in your eyes).

 Anyway, when you put it all together, Black Lion has some silliness, a lot of things that are supposed to be dramatic but end up being silly anyway, and a whole lot of somewhat creative and way-gory violence.
 It's splatterfest punctuated by one nonsensical plot twist after another from start to finish, but that magic Nagai touch makes it over-the-top and whacked-out enough to be worth laughing at with a bunch of friends if that's your thing.
 If it's not... well, you've been warned.